mkjetbrains/markdown-drafts/docker-agent-hub-readme.md

 In a Linux container, if you need a Docker daemon available inside your builds, you have two options.

 Regardless of the selected option, the __Docker service inside the container must be started under the root user__.
-The TeamCity agent images with the `linux-sudo` tag allow using the sudo access, which is the recommended approach.
-Alternatively, if you run a non-sudo agent image, you can run the whole container under the root user by passing `-u 0`.
+The recommended approach is to use the TeamCity agent `linux-sudo` image that provides the sudo access.
+Alternatively, if you use a non-sudo agent image, you can run the whole container under the root user by passing `-u 0`.

 Initially, the Docker is stopped inside the container.
 To run it, pass the `-e DOCKER_IN_DOCKER=start` environment variable.